 Showing his support for the story, Schneider has entertained audiences of animal-loving little ones in recent weeks with readings benefiting animal welfare charities at the book’s launch at Verdura in New York City and at the Rosen Centre hotel in Orlando, Florida.

 Containing more than 50 colorful images by photographer Tomas Espinoza, proceeds from authors Cathleen Smith Bresciani and Rich Eldredge’s book benefits a number of national and local organizations, including The Humane Society of New York and Canine Companions for Independence.

-Sassafrass Jones and the Search for a Forever Home is available on Amazon for $24.95.
+Sassafrass Jones and the Search for a Forever Home is available on Amazon.

 For more information regarding the book (including an audio sample of the book’s accompanying CD):

 - visit www.sassafrassjones.com